Bengal asks districts to ensure cleanliness in vulnerable areas amid rise in dengue cases | Science-Environment

 - India

-The West Bengal government on Monday directed the districts to immediately clean all dengue hotspots, based on entomological alerts, amid the increase in such cases in the state, officials said.
+The West Bengal government on Monday directed all district administrations to immediately clean all dengue hotspots, based on entomological alerts, amid the increase in such cases in the state, officials said.

 The state also asked the central government offices in West Bengal to ensure cleanliness along with adequate preventive measures at under-construction projects, including those of the Kolkata Metro, they said.